Table of Contents[Hide][Show]

 Mass detectors can only detect molecules that are electrically charged (ie, ions) and they have to pass through the detector in a complete vacuum, so all the solvent from HPLC needs to be removed and the mixture needs to be entirely ionized to ensure clean results.

-If this isn’t handled properly the results will produce false negatives: an absence of substance that’s actually there.
+If this isn’t handled properly the results will produce false negatives: an absence of a substance that’s actually there.

 I think if there is significantly more vitamin D activity than what’s being reported it’s due to the presence of various vitamin D metabolites that are not showing up in tests for cholecalciferol, not an inaccurate measure of cholecalciferol or ergocalciferol itself.